Pinky Pinkerton: Fictional character biography

 Percival "Pinky" Pinkerton was an English member of the original Howling Commandos who fought alongside the team during World War II.
 A British Army commando and gentleman ranker who used an umbrella as a weapon along with his Thompson submachine gun, Pinkerton had served alongside the unit commander Captain Samuel Happy Sam Sawyer prior to Pearl Harbor when both were with the British Commandos.

 Along with Col Timothy Dum Dum Dugan and Dino Manelli, he helped organize the Deadly Dozen.

 Though never explained in the series, Pinkerton wore a Carlist Requetés type red beret with a yellow tassel with his battledress that may have involved service in the Spanish Civil War.
 Pinkerton also wore his battle dress with an open collar with scarf rather than having the buttoned collar of a British other rank.

 In issue #23 ("The Man Who Failed") of Sgt.
 Fury and his Howling Commandos, Percy's older brother, Lieutenant Colonel Pinkerton appeared.
 The story, set in Burma revealed that Pinkerton came from an English family with a long tradition of service as officers to the Crown.
 Why Pinkerton never accepted a commission was explained as his living a playboy womanizing life style during his initial military training that led him to be unable to catch up with his studies and resigning.

 In the first Sgt Fury Annual taking place with the Howlers (Howling Commandos) being recalled up to service in the Korean War, Pinkerton was a sergeant as were all the other former private soldiers of the unit.
 At the time of their 1966 Vietnam War mission (Sgt Fury and his Howling Commandos Annual #3) Pinkerton was managing a Playboy Club in London.

-Pinkerton, Izzy Cohen and Dino Manelli had a reunion with Nicholas Fury aboard the S.H.I.E.L.D.
+Pinkerton, Izzy Cohen and Dino Manelli had a reunion with Fury aboard the S.H.I.E.L.D.
 Helicarrier.

-As with several other of the Howling Commandos, Pinkerton joined S.H.I.E.L.D.
-He was said to have died in London after a long battle with cancer, with Dum Dum Dugan at his side.
+As with several other members of the Howling Commandos, Pinkerton joined S.H.I.E.L.D.
+He later dies from cancer, with Dum Dum Dugan at his side.

 Pinkerton and the Essex Regiment

 Pinkerton wore Essex Regiment shoulder flashes on his battledress.
 The battalion that Lt.
 Colonel Pinkerton led was referred to as the "Burma Dragons".
 During the Burma Campaign the Essex Regiment were part of the Chindits.
-A famous member of the regiment was Arthur Ernest Percival who was commissioned into the regiment in 1916 and achieved fame as the Regimental Intelligence Officer where the Irish Republican Army put a price on his head.
+A famous member of the regiment was Arthur Percival, who was commissioned into the regiment in 1916 and achieved fame as a Regimental Intelligence Officer.
 He later commanded the Imperial Garrison at Singapore, surrendering his command to the Japanese in 1942.